hyurtseven81/hyurtseven81.github.io/resume.md

 > *   Being software development consultant for the team.
 > *   Managing the teams with OKR and agile methodologies like scrum and kanban
 >
-> Kariyer.net and İşin Olsun are the most popular JobBoard/ATS platforms for different segmentations of Turkey.
+> Kariyer.net and İşin Olsun are the most popular JobBoard/ATS platforms for different segmentations in Turkey.
 >
 > ##### Tech Stack
 >